01 of 02

 Satin stitches will dramatically enhance and define any needlepoint design.
 These highly decorative techniques make perfect filling stitches for small detailed areas such as circles, triangles or areas that you would like to bring forward in a needlepoint design.
 Satin stitches are often used instead of basic tent stitches for areas such as this because they sit higher on the canvas.

-A Needlepoint project worked in satin stitch can be finished quicker than if worked in traditional stitch techniques, as multiple threads of canvas are crossed with each stitch.
+A Needlepoint project worked in satin stitch can be finished quicker than if worked in traditional stitch techniques, as multiple threads of the canvas are crossed with each stitch.
 You can experiment with Satin Stitch in the French Braid Needlepoint Pattern, where the stitch is used to enhance the impact of the design and highlight various motifs.

 The Satin Stitch is one of the easiest ones to make in needlepoint.
 The simple technique can be learned in less than 5 minutes with these quick 2-step instructions.Continue to 2 of 2 below.